hamari-agency/aero-commerce-docker/README.md

 You only need to run the following commands once!

 - Run `rm src/.gitkeep` to make `src` empty (aero will not install if the directory is not empty).
-- Run `docker exec -it php bash` to run commands in the php container.
+- Run `docker exec -it aero_php bash` to run commands in the php container.
 - Run `composer require aerocommerce/cli` to install Aero CLI locally.
 - Run `vendor/aerocommerce/cli/aero new --no-install` to start the process of installing Aero Commerce.